[Danger] Road Closures

 There’s probably a reason that the stretch of Interstate 10 through West Texas is one of the state’s leading speed traps.
-People are in a hurry to get through this part of the state, because there just isn’t much to see.
+People are in a hurry to get through this part of the state because there isn’t much to see.
 Of course, these people probably haven’t seen Big Bend.

-To reach the western part of the Park, take Highway 67 south from Marfa and then take F.M.
+To reach the western part of the park, take Highway 67 south from Marfa and then take F.M.
 169 even further south.
-It’s a very, very, very long drive, so be sure you have plenty of gas.
-Highway 118 south from Alpine goes almost directly to the central part of BBNP.
-Once again, it’s a very long trip and there are few, if any, indications of civilization along the way.
-Highway 385 runs basically north-south through Marathon.
-Head south on this road to reach the Park’s eastern areas.
+It’s an exceptionally, long drive, so be sure you gas up the camper before hitting the road.
+Highway 118 south from Alpine goes almost directly to the central part of Big Bend National Park.
+Once again, it’s a very long trip, and there are few, if any, indications of civilization along the way.
+Highway 385 runs north and south through Marathon.
+Head south on this road to reach the park’s eastern areas.
 In case you haven’t figured it out by now, it’s a long drive.
-Big Bend’s GPS coordinates are 29° 14' 59.646" N, 103° 15' 0.59" W. For a GPS address, use the one for the Panther Junction Visitor Center (310 Alsate Dr, Big Bend National Park, TX 79834).

-Big Bend is remote with a capital “R.” There are very few paved roads in this huge park, which means limited surfaced parking lots.
-Fortunately, there are a number of high-quality RV parks interspersed throughout the Park, as outline below.
+Big Bend is remote with a capital R. There are very few paved roads in this huge park, which means limited surfaced parking lots.
+Fortunately, there are several high-quality RV parks interspersed throughout the Park, as outlined below.
 Because of the area’s remote location, park rangers know that you have to stay somewhere.
-So, for the most part, they roll out the RV welcome mat more than most other National Parks.
+So, for the most part, they roll out the RV welcome mat more than most other national parks.

 The nearest airports, in Midland and El Paso, are each more 200 miles from the park.
 If you plan to fly in, you’ll have a long drive ahead of you.
 Amtrak and Greyhound can get you a little closer, but you’ll still be about 100 miles from Big Bend.
 Once you do get to the Park, you’re still on your own; there is no public transportation inside.